-The Supervisor, Custodian and Administration Manager are independent of us, but they are not required to be independent of each other).
+The Supervisor, Custodian and Administration Manager are independent of us, but they are not required to be independent of each other.

 We have not appointed an investment manager.
-As manager, we have responsibility for the investment of the Plan.
-We are the manager of both the Plan and the Plan's Funds.
+As manager, we have responsibility for the investment of the Funds.

-Our directors, the directors and employees of Milford Asset Management, the Administration Manager, the Custodian, our Professional Advisors and the Supervisor may from time to time hold units in the Plan.
+Our directors, the directors and employees of Milford Asset Management, the Administration Manager, the Custodian, our Professional Advisers and the Supervisor may from time to time hold units in the Funds.